tommadness/KH2Randomizer/docs/setup/pcsx2-ex-setup/pcsx2-ex-setup.md

 ![Almost there...](./three-mods.png)

-From here, click on `Run` in the menu, then select `Build and Run` (Keyboard shortcut: `F5`).
+From here, click on `Game -> Build...` in the menu, then select `Build and Run [OpenKH/PCSX2/PC]` (Keyboard shortcut: `F5`).
 This will build up the mods, open PCSX2-EX automatically with KINGDOM HEARTS II FINAL MIX booting up, and injecting the mods loaded in OpenKH Mods Manager into the game in real time.

 ![Run > Build and Run](./build-and-run.png)